Freediving blackout: First aid and medical treatment

-When first aid and medical treatment are necessary, it is for drowning.
+When first aid and medical treatment are necessary, it is for drowning rather than the blackout itself.

 Initial resuscitation follows the standard procedure for drowning.
 The checks for responsiveness and breathing are carried out with the person horizontally supine.
 If unconscious but breathing, the recovery position is appropriate.
 If not breathing, rescue ventilation is necessary.
 Drowning can produce a gasping pattern of apnea while the heart is still beating, and ventilation alone may be sufficient, as the heart may be basically healthy, but hypoxic.
 The airway-breathing-circulation sequence should be followed, not starting with compressions, as the basic problem is lack of oxygen.
-Five initial breaths are recommended, as the initial ventilation may be difficult because of water in the airways which can interfere with effective alveolar inflation.
-Thereafter a sequence of two breaths and 30 chest compressions is recommended, repeated until vital signs are re-established, the rescuers are unable to continue, or advanced life support is available.
+Five initial breaths are recommended, as the initial ventilation may be difficult because of water in the airways, which can interfere with effective alveolar inflation.
+Thereafter, a sequence of two breaths and 30 chest compressions is recommended, repeated until vital signs are re-established, the rescuers are unable to continue, or advanced life support is available.

-Attempts to actively expel water from the airway by abdominal thrusts or positioning head downwards should be avoided as they delay the start of ventilation and increase the risk of vomiting, with a significantly increased risk of death, as aspiration of stomach contents is a common complication of resuscitation efforts.
+Attempts to actively expel water from the airway by abdominal thrusts or positioning head downwards should be avoided, as they delay the start of ventilation and increase the risk of vomiting, leading to a significantly increased risk of death as aspiration of stomach contents is a common complication of resuscitation efforts.
 Administration of oxygen at 15 litres per minute by face mask or bag mask is often sufficient, but tracheal intubation with mechanical ventilation may be necessary.
 Suctioning of pulmonary oedema fluid should be balanced against the need for oxygenisation.
-The target of ventilation is to achieve 92% to 96% arterial saturation and adequate chest rise.
+The goal of ventilation is to achieve 92% to 96% arterial saturation and adequate chest rise.
 Positive end-expiratory pressure will generally improve oxygenation.